omirel/ts-express-decorators/docs/getting-started.md

 }
 ```

-> **Note** : target must be set to ES2015/ES6 (or more).

 ### Optional

-You can copy this example of package.json to develop your application:
+You can copy this example of `package.json` to develop your application:

 ```json
 {